-Best of the Fest airs every Sunday at 4:30pm, June 14th through August 16th on KPIX-TV/Channel 5 with our season host Liam Mayclem.
+Best of the Fest airs every Sunday at 4:30pm, June 14th through August 16th on KPIX-TV/channel 5 and KBCW-TV channel 44/cable 12 with our season host Liam Mayclem.
 An extended version of the show will be posted here on our website, and on our Facebook page and YouTube channel at 5pm each Sunday.

 Our schedule is:

 June 21 – Father’s Day Funk

 July 19 – Indie/Pop

 July 26 – Celebrating Women

 August 16 – Best of the Fest Finale

 This virtual season and our regular concert series would not be possible without your support.

 Please donate if you can, and help us keep the beat alive.
 Thank you!